Medically Reviewed

 When people stop using substances and begin their recovery, it is important they remember that their family and social relationships may need time to recover from their addiction as well.
 Groups like Al-Anon and Nar-Anon provide support for those who have a family member or loved one struggling with a substance use disorder.23

 It is possible to rebuild trust in relationships during recovery.
-Family counseling can be beneficial to address issues within the family that may have arisen due to addiction and substance abuse.24 Social support is vital to everyone’s recovery.23
+Family counseling can be beneficial to address issues within the family that may have arisen due to addiction and substance use.24 Social support is vital to everyone’s recovery.23

 Finances